Statistical Algorithms and a Lower Bound for Detecting Planted Clique: Planted Biclique and Densest Subgraph

-\begin{problem} Fix $0 < q \le p \le 1$.
-For $1 \le k \le n$, let $S\subseteq \{1,2,\ldots,n\}$ be a set of $k$ vertex indices and $D_S$ be a distribution over $\{0,1\}^n$ such that when $x \sim D_S$, with probability $1-(k/n)$ the entries of $x$ are independently chosen according to a $q$ biased Bernoulli variable, and with probability $k/n$ the $k$ coordinates in $S$ are independently chosen according to a $p$ biased Bernoulli variable, and the rest are independently chosen according to a $q$ biased Bernoulli variable.
-The \textbf{generalized planted bipartite densest $k$-subgraph} problem is to find the unknown subset $S$ given access to samples from $D_S$. \end{problem} Note that $p =1, q=1/2$ is precisely the planted bipartite clique problem.
-For this generalized problem, we will take $D$, the reference distribution, to be that of $n$ independent Bernoulli variables with bias $q$.
-Before we give our results for this problem, we have to fix some further notation: for a $x \in \{0,1\}^n$, we define $\ones{x} = \sum x_i$ (ie the number of 1's in $x$); similarly for $\zeros{x} = \sum 1-x_i$ (the number of 0's in $x$).
+Before we give our results for this problem, we have to fix some further notation: for $x \in \{0,1\}^n$, we define $\ones{x} = \sum x_i$ ({\em i.e.}~the number of 1's in $x$); similarly for $\zeros{x} = \sum 1-x_i$ (the number of 0's in $x$).
 We will denote the restriction of a set by subscripting so that $x_S$ is $x$ restricted to the subset $S \subseteq [n]$.
+We use $\bar{S}$ to denote the complement of $S$ in the current ground set.